AbhiIkhar/AbhiIkhar/README.md

 # Hi there! 👋 I'm Abhishek

-I'm a Backend Software Developer at Syngenta, passionate about crafting efficient and scalable solutions.
+I'm working as Backend Software Developer Intern at Syngenta, passionate about crafting efficient and scalable solutions.
 I enjoy working with a variety of technologies including C++, Java, Python, Spring Boot, React.js, and more.

 ## 🚀 Technologies I Work With: